Registered Charitable Trust — Est. 1967

 Founding & Mission

 The Institute for Projective Sciences was founded in 1967 in Zürich, Switzerland, as a charitable trust under Swiss law.
-The founding charter: to develop rigorous methods for interpreting individual responses to ambiguous visual stimuli.
-Founding Chair: Prof. Alistair W. Croft.
+The founding charter, signed by Prof. Alistair W. Croft of the University of St Andrews and six inaugural trustees, established the Institute with a specific mandate: to develop rigorous, reproducible methods for interpreting individual responses to ambiguous visual stimuli, and to ensure that those methods withstand scrutiny across populations, cultures, and generations.

-Over five decades, the Institute has assembled the world's most comprehensive collection of standardised projective instruments, conducted longitudinal validation studies across 34 countries, established archival standards for preservation and digitisation, convened leading researchers through biennial symposia, and maintained ethical oversight of assessment methodology research.
+Over five decades, the Institute has assembled the world’s most comprehensive collection of standardised projective instruments, conducted longitudinal validation studies across 34 countries, established archival standards for the preservation and digitisation of assessment materials, convened leading researchers through its biennial symposia, and maintained ethical oversight of assessment methodology research.
+Its Archive of Perceptual Response Data, containing more than 4.7 million individual response protocols, represents the complete record of the Institute’s active research programme from 1967 to 2012.